Jay-s4rb/S4RB-Open/README.md

+# Instruction
+To run applicatioin:
+- start `json-server` as described below with default settings (address must be: `http://localhost:3000`)
+- open `index.html` file in browser (tested in latest Firefox and Chrome)

+To run tests no actions required.
+I didn't setup any project bundler/task-runner, so test files already in index.html.
+Mocha output is below main page content.

 # Interview Questions #

 Imagine you have been tasked by the Account Manager to create a basic reporting application that will allow the account manager to view complaints via a online portal.